Constructing Semi-Directed Level-1 Phylogenetic Networks from Quarnets: Cherry-Blob Algorithm

+An exterior structure is a locally connected component of a network that contains only trivial cut edges.
+If we call the support of this component $S$, then the exterior structure $A_S$ is a tree cherry, a reticulation cherry, or an exterior blob (Figure ~\ref{fig:exteriorstructures}).
+If $A_S$ is a tree cherry, then both leaves in $S$ are adjacent to a common vertex.
+If $A_S$ is a reticulation cherry or an exterior blob, then all leaves in $S$ are adjacent to vertices on a common semi-directed cycle.

-The \emph{stem} of an exterior structure $A_S$ is the non-trivial cut edge, $\{u,v\}$, that whose removal partitions the leaves.
-Call $v$ the \emph{stem tip} if $v$ is adjacent to the leaves of a cherry, or $v$ is a vertex on the semi-directed cycle (if $A_S$ is a reticulation cherry or an exterior blob).
-The other vertex $u$ is the \emph{stem base}.
+The \emph{stem} of an exterior structure $A_S$ is the non-trivial cut edge $\{u,v\}$ which connects $A_S$ to a larger network.
+Call $v$ the \emph{stem tip} if $v$ is adjacent to the leaves of the cherry or if $v$ is a vertex on the semi-directed cycle in the case of a reticulation cherry or an exterior blob.
+The other vertex, $u$, is the \emph{stem base}.
 The subgraph $A_S$ contains the stem tip and every path between the stem tip and a leaf in $S$.
 The stem tip is the only degree 2 vertex on $A_S$.
-The stems of these exterior structures are the markers for cutting and gluing together networks.
+The stems of these exterior structures are the markers for cutting and gluing networks together.